alabiibrahim/myportfolio/README.md

 ## About Me

-Im a Data Analyst, I help startup and growth teams turn messy, scattered data into clear, decision-ready dashboards that reduce costs, improve performance, and uncover growth opportunities.
+I'm a Data Analyst, I help startup and growth teams turn messy, scattered data into clear, decision-ready dashboards that reduce costs, improve performance, and uncover growth opportunities.

 Over the last few years, I’ve supported teams at Excelerate, Lloyd’s Banking Group, and Accenture - building reporting systems, analyzing customer behavior, and delivering insights that leaders actually use.